-We just finished some work for a large National Government data provider who measures their number of files in the millions, records in the tens to hundreds of millions, and storage in sub-petabyte.
-Below is the obfuscated general requirements if you were to be looking to deliver your bulk data in the cloud : Storage requirements, access, methods, discovery, communications, and applications.
+Xentity just finished a major project for a large national government data provider who measures their number of files in the millions, data records in the tens to hundreds of millions, and storage in sub-petabyte.
+If you are looking to deliver your bulk data in the cloud, then see the obfuscated general requirements below.

-- Gigabyte Size Files
+- Gigabyte size files

-- Medium Size Files, but totals more than Gigabyte Size Files
+- Medium size files, but totals more than gigabyte size files

 - Millions of small files usually delivered in buffered stream

 - Terabyte files only deliverable via sneakernet import/export

 2. User Access – Easy Access For Users To Copy Files To Target Environment

 - Public read-only users should not be required to have to pay for access to end-solution (i.e. should not require user to have cloud account on hosted solution)

 - Internal Users will require access to private directories for files not or yet to be publicly released files (i.e. in response to emergencies, access to licenses data, interim work products)

 - Internal users will benefit from lower-latency access than public users.
 Solutions such as cached volumes, integration with on-premise IT and cloud environment, and secure file transfer